insaid2018/AI-Certification-Quiz-Data/Ion data/README.md

 Click on Raw' or 'Download' which ever is available.

-A new webpage will open displaying the data.
+  - A new webpage will open displaying the data.

-Copy the url and paste it in `pd.read_csv('url')`.
+  - Copy this page's url and paste it in `pd.read_csv('url')`.